 The Reference Architecture provides specific Canadian implementation guidance for the implementation of the network security aspect of the ATNA profile in Canada.
-For details, refer to the RA v0.1.1 DFT, section Canadian Network Security (CA:Sec) Implementation Guidance.
+For details, refer to the RA section Canadian Network Security (CA:Sec) Implementation Guidance.

 CA:Sec provides support for secure network communication.
 To allow for these features, CA:FeX actors can be grouped with CA:Sec actors.